 What is an Immunologist?

-A smaller number of immunologists are strictly researchers with advanced degrees (either a master's or a doctorate) in immunology.
-Immunologists who conduct research, do so to increase our understanding of how the immune system works.
-They also conduct research to find out what happens when the immune system fails to work properly, as well as to develop better ways of diagnosing and providing treatment for many immunological conditions.
+A smaller number of immunologists are researchers with advanced degrees (they are not doctors), who conduct research to increase our understanding of how the immune system works, and to develop better ways of diagnosing and providing treatment for many immunological conditions.

 What does an Immunologist do?